Subscribe to the Newsletter

 Blood Stagnation is another big subject.
-The idea behind it is foreign to Western medicine, although WM recognises its effects.
+The idea behind it is foreign to Western medicine, although its effects are recognised.
 If Blood fails to circulate properly, then your tissues cannot be repaired properly.

 There are many (bad) consequences of having Blood Stagnation.
-The include poor circulation, and stopping Qi moving as it should.
+They include poor circulation, and stopping Qi moving as it should.
 This then prevents the Qi of your Lungs flowing properly, causing sleep apnea.

 Blood Stagnation seldom cures itself and may need extensive treatment to ‘cure’.